 Once the material is collected (fibers running from 5 to 20cm), it is pulled as a filament and aligned into a continuous yarn or thread.
 The filaments are held together using Van der Wals type forces and spun together using a spinning machine.
 This technique tends to produce natural fibers with filament branches, which increases bulk and porosity of the fiber, and makes the fibers curly.

 Synthetic- Synthetic fabrics consist of bulk fibers, yarns, woven cloth, or other textile products manufactured from polymer-based materials such as polyamide (nylon), polyester, aramid, or other spun thermoplastics.
 Most synthetic fibers go through a similar production process which includes three steps: chemical, spinning, and twisting.
-For more information on how fibers are made please see the Fibers and Filaments Selection Guide.
+For more information on how fibers are made please see the Fibers and Filaments Specification Guide.

 After the fibers are created and aligned together to form a yarn or thread, they are used to form the fabric.
 An important distinction in fabrics is whether they are woven or non-woven.
 Woven fabrics have an orientation associated with them.

-General overview of fabric construction
+General overview of fabric construction:

 Weaving is a very popular method of creating fabrics.
 Simply, it is the interlacing of a lengthwise yarn system with a width-wise yarn system at 90 degrees to each other.
 Along with braiding, weaving is considered an interlacing process.
 There are several types of weaving including satin weave, twill, basket, and basket weave, but the plain weave is the most common.
 Plain weave is simple and is formed by alternatively lifting and lowering one warp thread across one weft thread.
-A more complete description of how weaving creates fabric can be seen on this video.

 The yarns do not lie flat because they have to go under and over one another as they are interfaced.
 The features of the woven cloth will depend on the type of fiber used.
 Factors such as using a monofilament yarn, a multifilament yarn, and whether the fiber is synthetic or natural will affect the stiffness of the fabric.

 Tufting is the process of sewing a surface yarn system.
 Hundreds of needles on a special machine form loops.
 The loops are stitched in the primary backing fabric into vertical columns (rows) and horizontal lines (switches) forming cut and/or uncut loops (piles).
 The fabric comes out of the machine and is back-coated to secure tufted loops.
 The backing supports the fiber, provides strength, and stability.
 The backing is held in place with a latex adhesive which secures the tufts and laminates the primary and secondary backing.
 This technique is commonly used in making carpets.
-A more complete description of how tufting create carpets can be seen on this video.

 Knitting is the interlooping of one yarn system into vertical columns and horizontal rows of loops.
 The loops are called wales and courses, respectively.
 There are two main types of knitting, warp and weft.
 In warp knitting, the loops made from each warp are made sequentially along the length of the fabric so that each warp thread is fed in line with the direction of fabric production.
 Warp knitting is the fast method of converting yarn into fabric.
 Weft knitting has the loops made by each weft thread made sequentially across the width of the fabric.
 The thread is fed at right angles to the direction of production.
 This technique can use one to 144 needles on one machine and is the most versatile in terms of range of products produced and the types of yarns that can be used.